(The full pattern is available below. You can also download a pdf, scroll down for the download button)

 Finished Measurements About 9" high x 64" around, after blocking

-Needles US 7/4.5 mm needles, or size needed to obtain gauge Opul is worked on large needles to give the fabric extra drape.
+Needles 4.5mm (US 7) needles.
+Opul is worked on large needles to give the fabric extra drape

 Other Supplies spare needle for grafting, blunt yarn needle, smooth yarn for provisional cast on, crochet hook